AdaCompNUS/despot/README.md

 	./tag --runs <N> [OPTION]...

 Both commands simulate DESPOT's policy for N times and report the performance.
-See tutorial/tutorial.htm for explanation of the command.
+See tutorial/tutorial.htm for an explanation of the command output.
 See the command line options section in this file for details on the options.

 ================================================================================